 This manuscript describes a step-by-step protocol to check for the presence of heterologous interactions between Golgi-resident type III membrane proteins in transiently transfected human cells using the most recent variant of the split luciferase complementation assay.
 The procedure has been most extensively tested against nucleotide sugar transporters (NSTs) but we were also able to obtain positive results for other Golgi-resident type III membrane proteins whose N- and/or C-termini are facing the cytoplasm.

-In the presented protocol, we explored the role of NSTs in glycosylation of macromolecules.
+Our research group explores the role of NSTs in glycosylation of macromolecules.
 NSTs are Golgi- and/or ER-resident type III membrane proteins with N- and C-termini facing the cytoplasmic side of the organellar membrane1.
 NSTs are thought to carry nucleotide-activated sugars across organelle membranes to supply glycosyltransferases with their substrates.
-NSTs form dimers2-9 and higher oligomers10.
-Moreover, heterologous interactions between the different NSTs have also been reported6,11.
+NSTs form dimers and/or higher oligomers2-10.
+Moreover, heterologous interactions between different NSTs have also been reported6,11.
 NSTs were also demonstrated to form complexes with functionally related glycosylation enzymes12-14.
-We sought for an alternative to the presently used technique, fluorescence lifetime imaging (FLIM)-based FRET approach, for studying interactions of NSTs and functionally related Golgi-resident proteins, so we decided to test the luciferase complementation assay.
+We sought for an alternative to the presently used technique, fluorescence lifetime imaging (FLIM)-based FRET approach, for studying interactions of NSTs and functionally related Golgi-resident proteins, so we decided to test the split luciferase complementation assay.
 It allowed us to identify a novel interaction between an NST and a functionally related glycosylation enzyme9.

-The most recent modification of the split luciferase complementation assay, NanoBiT is used in the protocol presented here15.
-It relies on reconstitution of the luciferase complementation (e.g., NanoLuc) enzyme from the two so-called fragments - the large one, termed as large BiT or LgBiT, a 17.6 kDa protein, and the small one, composed of only 11 amino acids, termed as small BiT or SmBiT.
+The most recent modification of the split luciferase complementation assay, NanoBiT, is used in the protocol presented here15.
+It relies on the reconstitution of the luciferase enzyme (e.g., NanoLuc) from the two fragments - the large one, termed as large BiT or LgBiT, a 17.6 kDa protein, and the small one, composed of only 11 amino acids, termed as small BiT or SmBiT.
 The two proteins of interest are fused with the complementary fragments and transiently expressed in a human cell line.
 If the two fusion proteins interact, a luminescence is produced in situ upon addition of a cell-permeable substrate.
 These two fragments have been optimized so that they associate with minimum affinity unless being brought together by an interaction between the proteins of interest they are fused to.

 In general, bioluminescence-based methods have some advantages over the ones based on fluorescence.
 Bioluminescent signals have a higher signal-to-noise ratio because the background luminescence is negligible compared to the luciferase-derived signal16.
 In contrast, fluorescence-based approaches usually suffer from a relatively high background caused by the phenomenon of autofluorescence.
 Besides, bioluminescence is less detrimental to the analyzed cells than fluorescence, as in the former case there is no need to excite the sample.
 For those reasons bioluminescent approaches to studying PPIs in vivo outcompete the commonly used fluorescent methods like Förster Resonance Energy Transfer (FRET) or Bimolecular Fluorescence Complementation (BiFC).

 Our protocol relies on referring luminescence obtained for the protein combination of interest to luminescence obtained for the control combination.
-The latter includes the one of the tested proteins which is fused with large fragment and a self-labeling protein tag (e.g., HaloTag), control protein fused with smaller fragment.
-This self-labeling protein is a protein of bacterial origin that is not expected to interact with any of mammalian proteins.
+The latter includes the one of the tested proteins which is fused with a larger fragment and a control protein (e.g., HaloTag), fused with a smaller fragment.
+The latter is a protein of bacterial origin that is not expected to interact with any of mammalian proteins.
 Using this protein as a control poses limitations to the topology of the Golgi-resident pairs of proteins to be analyzed.
 Since in mammalian cells this protein is synthesized in the cytoplasm, both proteins of interest should have at least one cytoplasmic tail.